thriveweb/gf-assist/readme.txt

 = What is the plugin for? =

-This plugin is designed to help you use gravity forms style with modern UX design.
+This plugin is designed to help you use gravity forms style with modern UI design.

 == Changelog ==

 = 1.0 =
-* 2020-10-28
+* 2020-11-05
 * Initial release